 So, what makes these two patterns so awesome for diving into supply and demand trades?
 Well, it’s really all about the fact price pushes so deep back into the range of the first candle.

-The Deep Dark Cloud Cover pattern forms when the price skyrockets, which gets a bunch of uninformed traders to buy – hello, FOMO!
+The Deep Dark Cloud Cover pattern forms when price skyrockets, which gets a bunch of uninformed traders to buy – hello, FOMO!

-Then, the price nosedives back to the open.
+Then, price falls back to the open.

 The smart money are selling into the buying frenzy.